 My wife Lisa and I are active “angel” investors and advisers.
-We have invested in 18 different companies since 2003, and we have 14 active investments in biotechnology (5), hardware (3), software (5), and space launch (1).
+We have invested in 18 different companies since 2003, and we have 15 active investments in biotechnology (5), hardware (3), software (6), and space launch (1).
 Our first two investments were disasters.
 DreamBox Learning gave us a slight return.
 And we had nice wins in Azuqua and AppSheet.
-I have also advised several different start-ups.
+I have also advised many different start-ups.

 Our 2013 investment in www.azuqua.com (automating data flows between disparate cloud services) was realized in early 2019, acquired by Okta.
 Our 2014 investment in www.appsheet.com (put a spreadsheet in the cloud, push a button, get a mobile app) was a big winner in early 2020, acquired by Google.

 We started DreamBox Learning in 2006, sold it at a loss to Reed Hasting in 2010, kept a financial interest, and I made a follow-on investment several years later.
-When The Rise Fund acquired DreamBox in 2018, we realized a modest return over that 12-year span.
+When The Rise Fund acquired DreamBox in 2018 and the escrows were released in 2019 we realized a modest return over that 13-year span.

 I was an advisor to Albert.io (2014-2020), SignalSense (2014-2015, acquired by Splunk), and UIEvolution (2002-2005, acquired by Square Enix).
 I was also a director of non-profit GroundSpring.org (2003-2004, acquired by Network for Good).